/uses

 I've been working from home full time since March 2020 and hope to continue working from home the majority of the time for the forseeable future.
 My setup isn't quite where I'd like it to be so let's record where it's at now and see how it evolves.
 I'm aiming for as close to a one cable setup as I can get.

-• I finally upgraded my desk.
-The old black glass desk from Homebase is gone, and standing in its place is the Fully Jarvis sit/stand frame with an IKEA Gerton solid wood top (now discontinued, think I got one of the last ones).
-It's only been a few weeks but I'm glad I upgraded.
-I spend roughly half my day standing which is more than I expected.
+• The desk is a Fully Jarvis sit/stand frame with an IKEA Gerton solid wood top (now discontinued, think I got one of the last ones).
+I spend most of the day standing which is far more than I expected.
 One noticeable difference this has made is that I now make much more use of my whiteboard.
 While standing at the desk I can just turn around, take the one or two steps over to the whiteboard, scribble or sketch something quick, and easily return to the desk without really breaking my flow.

 • My chair is an IKEA MARKUS (or very similar) that I've had for 10+ years.
 It's reasonably comfortable, has good lumbar support, is OK-ish for sitting cross-legged for short periods thanks to its wide seat, but I wish the arms were adjustable or easily removable.